The following Property guidance note provides comprehensive and up to date legal information covering:

 The tenant’s ability to alter will depend on the form of covenant in the lease.
 It is important to properly analyse the covenant to decide whether it restricts alterations, and if so to what extent.

 In the absence of any restriction on the particular works contemplated, the tenant is free to alter as it pleases.
-The tenant must be wary, however, of the tort of waste (see Practice Note: Repair, alterations and the doctrine of waste).
+The tenant must be wary, however, of the tort of waste (see Practice Note: Landlord and tenant implied repairing obligations and the doctrine of waste).